reactjstampabay/rehacked-spa-basics/README.md

 1. Copy contents of pre-defined [Loading Component](https://gist.github.com/johnrhampton/7259212dec666bf656bc8c457ebf3199)

-1. Import Login component StartScreen and replace _hello from react_ div
+1. Import Login component in StartScreen and replace _hello from react_ div

 1. Add constructor, state, and other required functions to StartScreen component.
 Pass required attributes to <Login />
-1.1.
-TODO: Overview of what attributes are required 1.1.
-Ensure to wire up _componentHandler.upgradeDom();_ in appropriate lifecycle events (didMount, didUpdate)
+    1. TODO: Overview of what attributes are required
+    1. Ensure to wire up _componentHandler.upgradeDom();_ in appropriate lifecycle events (didMount, didUpdate)

 1. We are focusing on Login, and will circle back to Register if we have time - demo Postman